Rethinking Uncertainty Quantification and Entanglement in Image Segmentation: Methods

 \subsection{Data}

 UQ methods for segmentation can be optimally evaluated using data with multiple annotations per image.
 Such data captures aleatoric uncertainty through annotator disagreement, and therefore allows for more principled evaluation of AMB and CAL~\cite{prob_unet}.
-In our benchmark, we use the following two multi-annotator datasets: the LIDC-IDRI CT lung nodule dataset and the Chákṣu IMAGE fundus photography glaucoma dataset.
-While LIDC-IDRI is originally a 3D dataset we use a version based on 2D slices for better comparability with Chákṣu IMAGE.
+In our benchmark, we use the three datasets listed in \cref{tab:datasets}, which are all resized to a $128\times128$ resolution.

-The LIDC-IDRI dataset~\cite{lidc} (\textbf{LIDC}) consists of 1018 thoracic CT scans with annotated lung nodules (see \cref{fig:lidc_data}).
+The LIDC-IDRI dataset~\cite{lidc} (\textbf{LIDC}) consists of 1018 thoracic CT scans with annotated lung nodules (see \cref{fig:data_vis}).
 Each scan is annotated by at least four radiologists.
 For 2D segmentation, 15,096 slices with exactly 4 annotations are commonly used~\cite{prob_unet,ssn,amb_diff_seg,amb_diff_seg_jakob}.
-Slices are cropped to $128\times128$ pixels centered on the lesion and split per-patient into 60\%/20\%/20\% train/val/test sets.
-Notably, annotator disagreement in LIDC is dominated by nodule presence/absence rather than boundary delineation.
-We apply four synthetic OOD shifts (blur, noise, contrast, JPEG compression) to all test images of the LIDC data, yielding one ID and four OOD test sets.
+Slices are cropped centered on the lesion and split per-patient into 60\%/20\%/20\% train/val/test sets.
+Notably, annotator disagreement in LIDC is dominated by nodule presence/absence rather than boundary delineation, meaning up to 3 of the segmentations can be empty.
+We apply three synthetic OOD shifts (blur, noise, contrast) to all test images of the LIDC data, yielding one ID and three OOD test sets.

+The MMIS NPC-170~\cite{mmis} (\textbf{NPC}) dataset contains 170 multi-modality magnetic resonance imaging (MRI) scans of which we have access to 120.
+Each scan contains T1, T1-contrast and T2 sequences that have been aligned (shown as RGB in \cref{fig:data_vis}).
+Four senior radiologists independently annotated the gross tumor volumes of nasopharyngeal carcinoma for radiotherapy planning.
+The 120 scans yield 2260 2D slices with at least one non-empty segmentation.
+We crop the longer side of images to make them square, and split the data per-patient into 64\%/16\%/20\% train/val/test sets.
+As an OOD-shift, we apply three synthetic augmentations to the test set (Gibbs, noise, hist).
+The shifts emulate common MRI artifacts such as Gibbs noise and Rician noise.
+We argue random histogram shifts are similar to the differences observed in different scanning procedures and machines.
+Each channel is augmented separately as they originate from different scans.